 What is there to do on mainland Greece

 Apart from certain areas, mainland Greece is probably not as a well-known destination as “the Greek islands”.
-Several visitors are surprised to find out that Greece not only has plenty of mountains, but also quite a few ski centres!
+Visitors are often surprised to find out that Greece not only has plenty of mountains, but also quite a few ski centres!

 Assuming, however, that you are not really interested in winter holidays in Greece, there is plenty to do on mainland Greece.
 There are many amazing beaches, plenty of archaeological sites, and quite a few picturesque towns and charming villages.